aletheatoh/chain-reaction/README.md

 <p>A web game built using the Canvas API in HTML5.
 Requires minimal effort, and great for killing boredom.</p>

+## Responsive Design
+<p>This game was designed to be mobile and tablet-friendly.
+However, please note that the difficulty level of the game is relatively higher on mobile and tablet devices due to the larger size of the canvas playing area.</p>

 [Click here](https://aletheatoh.github.io/chain-reaction/) for a demo!

 ## Play the Game